xu-jiayao/xu-jiayao.github.io/_pages/about.md

 <font color=darkred>28th International Conference on Multimedia Modeling (MMM), 2022</font>

-**Mini abstract**: Due to the limitation of hardware used during sampling, different from the existing works, we adopt a sensing matrix with sparsity character which obtains good quality results.
-Utilizing the sparsity, we simplified the iter
+**Mini abstract**:
+Due to hardware constraints in sampling, we initiate our work using a deterministic matrix.
+We adopt a sparse sensing matrix that can obtain high-quality results.
+Leveraging sparsity, we simplify calculations in each iteration, substituting division and vector-based multiplications with simpler procedures.
+This work is implemented on the Xilinx Virtex UltraScale+ FPGA device.
+To reconstruct a digital signal with 1024 length under 0.25 sampling rate, the proposal method costs 0.818 μs while the state-of-the-art costs 238 μs.
+Thus, this work speedups the state-of-the-art method 290 times.
+This work costs 0.026s to reconstruct an 8K gray image, which achieves 30FPS real-time reconstruction.

 [**Paper**](https://link.springer.com/chapter/10.1007/978-3-030-98358-1_41)
 /